No! A truck ban, but don't worry

 Poland

-- Weekend/holiday bans: during summer weekends and national holidays
+- Weekend and holiday bans: During summer weekends and national holidays

-- Typical times: vary, but often start Friday evening through Saturday or Sunday
+- Typical times: Vary by period, often starting Friday evening through Saturday or Sunday

 Smart planning starts with insight